magnars/stasis/README.md

 of pages.
 It'll be served and exported just fine.
 Which is good if you want to dynamically create some JSON, for instance.

-But for truly static assets, I recommend a frontend optimization library.
+But for your CSS, JavaScript and images, I recommend a frontend optimization library.
 You can use any asset lib that hooks into Ring and lets you export the optimized assets to disk.

 I use [Optimus](https://github.com/magnars/optimus).
 To get you started, here's an example: